wtheisen/TerminusBrowser/.github/pull_request_template.md

 - [ ] My code is self documenting
 - [ ] I have made corresponding changes to the documentation
 - [ ] My changes generate no new major crashes/bugs
+- [ ] Any new features/functionality have corresponding test cases added